Billing options: Sales tax rates [in-depth guide]

-The taxable or non-taxable status needs to be determined by separate lines in the invoice.
+The taxable or non-taxable status must be determined by separate lines in the invoice.

 This process of generating invoices is based on your setup of items as well as each client's setup.

-To make this process as streamlined as possible, you will want to set up the client record to be "One Line Per Billing Item and Item".
-This way when you generate an invoice, each service and expense will have its own line on the invoice and based on how that service or expense is setup, then client designated tax will then apply to each line.
+To make this process as streamlined as possible, you will want to set up the client record to be 'one line per billing item and item'.
+This way, when you generate an invoice, each service and expense will have its own line on the invoice, and based on how that service or expense is set up, the client designated tax will then apply to each line.

-To get as close to the Time and Materials process as possible, you will need to generate your Fixed Fee Invoices by "Percentage of Service and Item".
+To get as close to the time & materials process as possible, you must generate your fixed fee invoices by 'percentage of service and item'.

-If you manually create an invoice or edit an existing one, keep in mind that tax is applied at the invoice line level.
+If you manually create an invoice or edit an existing one, remember that tax is applied at the invoice line level.
 If you have two service transactions, one is taxable while the other is not, then you need to create at least two lines, one for each service.
-Apply tax to the one line with the taxable service and not to the other.
+Apply tax to one line with the taxable service and not to the other.

-You can also create subline, where maybe your top line is Called Services, and you then create two lines under it.
-One sub line being taxable and the other is not.
+You can also create a sub-line, where maybe your top line is called 'services', and you then create two lines under it.
+One sub-line being taxable, and the other is not.

-If you happen to have Expenses Not Included, then it will create a separate a line/or invoice of those transactions.
-However it puts the transaction into one line, so you would need to manually break them out into separate lines to get the tax the way you need it.
+If you happen to have 'expenses not included', then it will create a separate line/or invoice for those transactions.
+However, it puts the transaction into one line, so you would need to manually break them out into separate lines to get the tax the way you need it.

 When using taxes properly while generating invoices, more lines may be created in the invoice than what you want/need to show the client on the PDF printout.